MicrosoftDocs/win32/desktop-src/SecBP/best-practices-for-the-security-apis.md

 -   Using code-scanning tools
 -   Conducting code reviews and security testing

-For more information about the SDL, see the [SDL Blog](https://blogs.msdn.com/sdl/archive/2007/04/26/welcome-to-the-sdl-blog.aspx).
+For more information about the SDL, see the [Microsoft Security Development Lifecycle](https://www.microsoft.com/en-us/securityengineering/sdl).

 ## Threat Models